 Cut the Power to Your A/C or Waste Energy and Damage Your Compressor

 Flip off the breaker if the A/C compressor has a dedicated circuit, or rotate the disconnect block upside down into the ‘off’ position.
-The disconnect block is located in the small panel outside near the compressor.
+The disconnect block is located outside in a small panel near the compressor.
 Reenergize the unit 24 hours before startup.
-That will give the oil time to reach operating temperature.
+That gives the oil time to reach operating temperature.
 Plus: Check out these common air conditioning mistakes you might be making.

 Disconnect Garden Hoses or Risk Major Water Damage

 A garden hose left connected to a spigot traps water inside.
 When that water freezes, it can bust open the spigot, the hose or both.
 Sometimes the pipe behind the spigot bursts and sprays hundreds of gallons inside the house.